LiuYuancheng/PLC_and_RTU_Simulator/IEC_104_PLC_Simulator/readme.md

 **Supported IEC 104 Point Types (Current Version v0.0.2)**

-In the currently version, we haven't implement all the measured and changeable value type, in the current version we only provide 3 type support which used to represent the state, value and step as shown below:
+In the currently version, we haven't implement all the measured and changeable IEC104 value type, in the current version we only provide 3 type support which used to represent the state, value and step as shown below:

 - **Server measured bool value (M_SP_NA**):  Single-point information, can be read from server and client, but can only be changed from server via `point.value = <val>`, Expected value: `True/False`
-- **Server measured number value (M_ME_NC)** : Short floating point number, can be read from server and client, but can only be changed from server via `point.value = <val>`, Expected value: float number, need to do round if do value compare.
+- **Server measured number value (M_ME_NC)** : Short floating point number, can be read from server and client, but can only be changed from server via `point.value = <val>`, Expected value: `float number`, need to do round if do value compare.
 - **Server changeable value (C_RC_TA)** : Regulating step command , can be read from server and client, but can only be changed from client via transmit call.
 Expected value: `iec104.Step.HIGHER/LOWER/INVALID_0/INVALID_1`

 **IEC 104 Server Integration**